daknob/eldim/README.md

 provided by the user is incorrect, or to `Incorrect-Password` when the password supplied is not correct.

+### File Upload Error Metrics
+eldim exports `eldim_file_upload_errors_occured`, which is a counter vector, and essentially counts all errors occured during file upload requests.
+You can use this to see what errors come up, or if there is a spike in errors recently, an in coordination with `eldim_http_requests_served` identify problems in your eldim setup.

 ### Successful File Upload Time Histogram
 eldim exports `eldim_file_upload_request_time`, which is a histogram of the time it took to successfully serve a file upload request.
 The request time is